-Course able to Outcome: After the completion of the course, students will be Domain C or P or A Level CO1 Gain an insight on the planning and site selection of Airport.
+Course able to Outcome: After the completion of the course, students will be Domain Level C or P or A CO1 Gain an insight on the planning and site selection of Airport .
 Cognitive Understanding CO2 Know about layout and passenger facility systems.
-Cognitive Affective Understanding Respond CO3 Analyze and design the elements for orientation of runways.
-CognitivePsyc homotor Understanding Mechanism CO4 Design and maintain the pavements.
-Cognitive Psychomotor Understanding Mechanism CO5 Understand the importance of navigational aids Cognitive Understanding
+Cognitive Understanding Affective Respond CO3 Analyze and design the elements for orientation of runways.
+Cognitive Understanding Psychomotor Mechanism CO4 Design and maintain the pavements.
+Cognitive Understanding Psychomotor Mechanism CO5 Understand the importance of navigational aids Cognitive Understanding

-9 Introduction to air transport - Aircraft characteristics - Airport classification,

-Airport planning - Site selection- Airport obstructions and Zoning - Environmental guidelines for airport projects
+Introduction to air transport - Aircraft characteristics - Airport classification, Airport planning - Site selection- Airport obstructions and Zoning - Environmental guidelines for airport projects